 Photo credit: Flickr – Luis

-Malasaña is the Spanish equivalent of Soho in New York: young, festive, lively, dynamic and sometimes crazy, you can find anything at any time.
+Malasaña is the Spanish equivalent of SoHo in New York: at once young, festive, lively, dynamic, with a hint of craziness, it offers anything you need at any time.
 Here, strolling means taking a break between two tapas bars.
-This district will offer you a curious mixture of ambiances between the labyrinths of cobbled streets where there are many shops and boutiques next to thrift stores, art galleries and alternative cafes.
-Rock’n roll atmosphere, punk, bohemian mixed with the popular, a neighborhood that never sleeps!
+This district will offer you a curious blend of ambiances: from its maze of cobbled streets are filled with an array of shops and boutiques, to thrift stores, art galleries, and alternative cafes.
+Malasaña’s unique atmosphere gathers a range of influences from rock music, to punk culture, somewhere between hipster and working-class: in short, a neighbourhood that never sleeps!
 Here you will find the Museum of the History of Madrid.
-The accommodations will not be very expensive, but this area is not the best to stay in Madrid if you are rather lazy, luxury, calm and pleasure.
+Accommodations in this area is rather inexpensive, however it’s not the best place to stay in Madrid if you are in the mood for idleness, luxury, calm, and delight.